Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Introduction

-Since the {\black{sensors' measurements are}} in its local polar coordinate system, the nonlinear coordinate transformation between the {\black{local polar and global}} Cartesian coordinates introduces {\black{an}} intrinsic nonlinearity in the sensor registration problem. {\black{The approaches}} mentioned above adopted different kinds of approximation {\black{schemes}} to deal with the nonlinearity, i.e., using {\black{first-order expansions to approximate some}} nonlinear functions \cite{leung1994least,Dana1990Registration,Cowley1993Registration,Fortunati2011Least,fischer1980registration,zhou1997an,helmick1993removal,Ristic2003Sensor,Fortunati2013On,Nabaa1999Solution,Okello2004Joint,Lin2006Multisensor,Li2010Joint,Taghavi2016practical} which usually leads to an uncontrolled model mismatch or using a large number of discrete samples (particles) to approximate {\black{some nonlinear functions}} which often requires an expensive computational cost when the number of sensors is large \cite{Zia2008EM,mahler2011bayesian,ristic2013calibration}. {\black{In addition to the schemes of dealing with}} the nonlinearity, {\black{many of the above works}} only consider sensor registration in the synchronous case, i.e., all sensors simultaneously measure the position at the same time instance, which may not be always satisfied in many practical scenarios.
+Since sensor measurements are in its local polar coordinate system, the nonlinear coordinate transformation between the local polar and global Cartesian coordinates introduces an intrinsic nonlinearity in the sensor registration problem.
+The approaches mentioned above adopted different kinds of approximation schemes to deal with the nonlinearity, i.e., using linear expansions to approximate some nonlinear functions \cite{leung1994least,Dana1990Registration,Cowley1993Registration,Fortunati2011Least,fischer1980registration,zhou1997an,helmick1993removal,Ristic2003Sensor,Fortunati2013On,Nabaa1999Solution,Okello2004Joint,Lin2006Multisensor,Li2010Joint,Taghavi2016practical} which usually leads to an uncontrolled model mismatch or using a large number of discrete samples (particles) to approximate {\black{some nonlinear functions}} which often requires an expensive computational cost when the number of sensors is large \cite{Zia2008EM,mahler2011bayesian,ristic2013calibration}. {\black{In addition to the schemes of dealing with}} the nonlinearity, {\black{many of the above works}} only consider the synchronous case, i.e., all sensors simultaneously measure the position of the target at the same time instance, which may not be always satisfied in many practical scenarios.